Jerry-Master/lung-tumour-study/docs/source/usage.rst

 The last two commands are needed to convert from the graph format back to the PNG / CSV format.
 Each of them has specific parameters.
 To get an explanation of what parameters are needed run the commands with the :code:`-h` or :code:`--help` flags.

-In case you want a more in depth explanation of the code that is being executed under the hood, please refer to the :doc:`api`.
+In case you want a more in depth explanation of the code that is being executed under the hood, please refer to the :doc:`API reference <_autosummary/tumourkit>`.